Answering Your Questions About Christian Mission for the Deaf

 For Canadian receipts, gifts may be sent to:

-State that it is for Christian Mission for the Deaf.
+Please make checks payable to “MSC Canada” and state that it is for Christian Mission for the Deaf.

 U.K. donors may send gifts through: